idvorkin/techdiary/notes/machine-learning.md

 ML is the ability for computers to build algorithms without explicit programming by having the algorithm be inferred by data.
 This is especially powerful as the computer can usually find patterns in large data sets that are too complicated for humans to find and express.

-## Heirarchy of Abstraction in the ML space
+## Hierarchy of Abstraction in the ML space

 Just like programming has various levels of abstraction so does ML.
 From most general to most specific.